 It is experienced; wise enough to recognize excellence; always looking for

 freshness and surprise.
 Interested in submitting?
 You can find our submissions guidelines here.

 The Fiddlehead publishes short stories, poems, book reviews, and a small number of personal essays.
 Our full-colour covers have become collectors’ items, and feature work by New Brunswick artists and from New Brunswick museums and art galleries.
-The Fiddlehead also sponsors an annual writing contest, presently in its 24th year; it is now open for submissions until December 1, 2014 (postmarked).
-There's a total of $5000 in prize money to be awarded!
-Our 23rd annual contest winners were published in The Fiddlehead 259 (spring 2014).
+The Fiddlehead also sponsors an annual writing contest.
+The 24th annual contest closed on December 1, 2014 and the winners will be published in our Spring 2015 issue.
+The 25th annual contest will open after the spring issue comes out.